open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 #### Technical Summary

-We use (TODO 3D SLAM/LOCALIZATION USED) for 3D localization and SLAM using the Ouster 3D lidar.
+We use [lidarslam_ros2](https://github.com/rsasaki0109/lidarslam_ros2) for 3D SLAM and [lidar_localization_ros2](https://github.com/rsasaki0109/lidar_localization_ros2) SLAM using the Ouster 3D lidar.
 The OS-0 has a lower range than its OS-1 and OS-2 counterparts (in exchange for a wide vertical FOV), thus this demonstration is performed in an area where buildings and structures can be effectively seen within the limited ~30 meter effective range.

 The space can be mapped either autonomously using Nav2 or using a manually controlled data collection run.
 After the space is mapped, we can use localization to obtain the position of the robot relative to the 3D map generated.
 This also allows us to have a consistent coordinate system and map to annotate navigable space, points of interest, generate an intersection route graph with task locations, or other application-specific needs.